Syllabus of Basic Education

 After the examinations are administered, proctors return the exam packages to the CAS Office.
 Staff members log in each exam.
 Signatures are verified and the candidate numbers are checked against the proctor's report.
 As each envelope is opened, the candidate's number must be checked against the number on the short answer card (both the written number and the coded number) and on all the essay sheets.
 The short answer cards are prepared for scanning and the essay sheets for all the candidates must be sorted so that individual questions can be copied for the graders.

 Constructed response (essay) question responses are sent to a vendor to be reproduced.
 Short answer cards are scanned twice and output is compared to ensure accuracy.
-Random checks are made of each series of cards to make sure the scanner is working properly.
+Random checks are made of each series of cards to ensure that the scanner is working properly.
 When the essay sheet copies are received, copies of candidate responses are sent to the individual graders.
 Any comments on potentially ambiguous or defective questions are forwarded to the graders, exam part chair, and the general officer of the exam series for review.

 Weeks 3 and 4

-Copies of responses to each constructed response question on the exam are sent to two graders.
+Committee members review candidate comments about possibly ambiguous or defective questions and decide how they will be handled in the grading process.
+Discussions on the best course of action are often a very time-consuming part of the grading process.
+Copies of responses to each constructed-response test item on the exam are sent to two graders.
 Some graders are given more than one question to grade.
 There can be 500 to more than 1,000 answer sheets for each grader to evaluate for a single question.
-A suggested answer key exists for each question, but alternative solutions may be correct, and the grader must be open to different approaches to a problem.
-About two dozen responses are graded and then the results are compared.
-The grading partners will establish a consistent grading scale and then evaluate the solution key.
+A suggested answer key exists for each question, but alternative solutions may be correct, and the graders must be open to different approaches to a problem.
+About two-dozen responses are graded and then the results are compared.
+The grading partners will establish a consistent grading rubric and then evaluate the solution key.
 Consistency and accuracy are the most important factors in grading the responses.
 After looking at hundreds of papers, it is possible that a grader could slightly shift focus (either harder or easier).
 To minimize the chance of this happening the graders will begin grading at different points on the candidate list, then when the two grades are compared any significant differences will be checked.
 Each grader prepares a computer file with each candidate's number and the score for each question.

 The part chair holds the grading session with the graders.
 The first step is running the data through a standard grading program, verifying the data, and noting any significant discrepancies.
 For each candidate and each question the scores of each grading partner must be within a prescribed tolerance.
 If the scores do not fall within this tolerance, the partners must discuss the candidate's answer sheet and come to a decision on what the point value should be.
 When all the questions have been reconciled to the required tolerance, the scores are totaled and a tentative pass score is selected based on the pass mark panel's recommendation, various statistics, and guidelines.